lukasturcani/mol-draw/readme.rst

 .. code-block:: javascript

-    // If you want to customize the drawing you can add an options
-    // object.

     import * as THREE from 'three';

     // If you want to customize the drawing you can add an options